john-science/john-science.github.io/_posts/2017-01-10-eww-javascript-part-2.md

 10001
 {% endhighlight %}

 There may have been a use-case for this `.length` method that made it a beautiful idea.
-But that use-case is not immediately obvious on inspection.
+But that use-case is not immediately obvious.

 #### Array vs Object